erashish41/react-router/01_react_router/source.md

             - Header.jsx
             - Footer.jsx

-- App.jsx: this is the new method to show the data on web page const router = createBrowserRouter([
+-App.jsx: this is the new method to show the data on web page const router = createBrowserRouter([
     {
       path: "/",